 Internal Governance Monopoly

-Examines how organizations drift toward single-domain internal authority structures and the operational consequences that follow.
+Examines how organizations drift toward single-domain internal authority structures and the consequences that follow when one domain controls what counts.

 SSRN Abstract ID: 6444178